ryanjflynn/dbs_datasets/README.md

 # dbs_datasets

-Hosting datasets for DBS final project
+Hosting datasets for DBS final project.
+.txt files with URL's for each database are inside the folders.